FelixKrueger/Bismark/Docs/README.md

 A typical single-end analysis could look like this:

 ```
-bismark --genome /data/genomes/homo_sapiens/GRCh37/ sample.fastq.gz
+bismark --genome /data/genomes/homo_sapiens/GRCh38/ sample.fastq.gz
 ```

 ### What does the Bismark output look like?
-Since version 0.6.x the default output of Bismark is in BAM/SAM format when using either Bowtie 1 or Bowtie 2.
-The former custom Bismark output for Bowtie 1, which used to be the standard output up to versions 0.5.x, is still available by specifying the option `--vanilla` (see below) but is likely going to be dropped entirely in a future release.
-The Bismark output using Bowtie 2 is invariably in BAM/SAM format (which is required to encode gapped alignments).
+Since version 0.6.x the default output of Bismark is in BAM/SAM format (which is required to encode gapped alignments).

 ### Bismark BAM/SAM output (default)
 By default, Bismark generates SAM output for all alignment modes.
-Please note that reported quality values are encoded in Sanger format (Phred 33 scale), even if the input was in Phred64 or the old Solexa format.
+Please note that reported quality values are encoded in Sanger format (Phred 33 scale), even if the input was in Phred64.

 1. `QNAME` (seq-ID)
 2. `FLAG` (this flag tries to take the strand a bisulfite read originated from into account (this is different from ordinary DNA alignment flags!))
 3. `RNAME` (chromosome)
 4. `POS` (start position)
-5. `MAPQ` (only calculated for Bowtie 2, always 255 for Bowtie)
+5. `MAPQ` (calculated for Bowtie 2 and HISAT2)
 6. `CIGAR`
 7. `RNEXT`
 8. `PNEXT`